 Community Engagement & Impact

-Through this health equity initiative, the ADA and Genentech are working alongside community partners to identify and remove barriers to eye care and drive change in local communities and health systems.
+Through this eye health initiative, the ADA and Genentech are working alongside community partners to identify and remove gaps to eye care and drive change in local communities and health systems.

 Despite advances in screening, diagnosis and treatment of diabetes-related eye conditions, many people–particularly those in underserved communities–still need help accessing care.
 Diabetes is the leading cause of vision loss in people 18–64 years old.
-African American, American Indian, Alaska Native, Hispanic/Latino, and older adults living with diabetes are at higher risk for losing their vision or going blind.1 Comprehensive eye exams play a crucial role in the prevention, early detection, and intervention of eye disease and vision loss caused by diabetes, yet many in these communities either don’t receive or don’t have appropriate access to eye health care.
+Comprehensive eye exams and retinal photography play a crucial role in the prevention, early detection, and intervention of eye disease and vision loss caused by diabetes, yet many either don’t receive or don’t have appropriate access to eye health care.
 Learn More about the program’s three main pillars.

 Change your future.
 One quick, simple test can help you understand if you are at risk for developing type 2 diabetes or diabetes-related eye disease.